What is Agile Scrum Ceremonies?

 As mentioned, the goal of the daily scrum ceremony is to inspect progress and ensure everyone is progressing towards achieving the sprint goal.
 That's why it's essential to keep this brief and not have detailed one-to-one conversations.
-A best practice to follow during daily scrum is to have the burndown chart open, so everyone can see how the team is progressing and try to course correct if needed.
+A best practice to follow during daily scrum is to have the scrum tool open with the latest burndown chart, so everyone can see how the team is progressing and try to course correct if needed.

 During the Daily Scrum meeting, each member of the development team will answer three main questions: